 The Site will include the installation of a stormwater management system that is being designed to meet the MassDEP Stormwater Management Standards and the Town of Stow Stormwater Management Standards.
-As a redevelopment, the Project should be designed to mitigate peak flow and volume to the maximum extent practicable under the MassDEP Regulations and provide water quality treatment and groundwater recharge.
+As a redevelopment, the Project should be designed to mitigate peak flow and volume to the maximum extent practicable under the MassDEP Regulations and provide water quality treatment.

-The proposed stormwater management system for the Project will include deep sump and hooded catch basins, area drains, and a proprietary water quality structure.
+The proposed stormwater management system for the Project will include increasing pervious area, a water quality inlet structure, area drains with sumps, and trench drains.
 Overflow from the proposed BMPs will be discharged to the existing stormwater main in Common Road.